dfelinto/blender-manual/3d_interaction/sketching/converting_to_geometry.rst

 .. admonition:: Why "polyline-like" curves?
    :class: note

    To get by default curves following exactly the grease pencil strokes.
    If you want a smoothed curve, just edit it to get auto handles (for Bezier), or raise its order (for NURBS).

 .. admonition:: Converting to Mesh
    :class: note

-   If you want to convert your sketch to a mesh, simply choose first :guilabel:`NURBS`\ , and then convert the created curve to a mesh…
+   If you want to convert your sketch to a mesh, simply choose first :guilabel:`NURBS`, and then convert the created curve to a mesh.

 General Options